mcdope/teamviewer-o-matic/README.md

 1. Compile the script into an actual executable, see the [AutoIt documentation](https://www.autoitscript.com/autoit3/docs/intro/compiler.htm) for details.
 2. Copy `teamviewer-o-matic.conf.sample`, rename the copy to `teamviewer-o-matic.conf` and fill it with your details.
-3. Run `teamviewer-o-matic.exe <Full|Host> <languageToUse>`, a tray tip telling you it's waiting for setup will appear.
+3. Run `teamviewer-o-matic.exe <full|host> <languageToUse>`, a tray tip telling you it's waiting for setup will appear.
-(And yes, `Full` or `Host` MUST be given in this casing - with first letter uppercase and rest lowercase)
 4. Run the choosen TeamViewer installer and watch the magic.

 ---